kaiku/tic-tac-toe/README.md

 ## Initial setup

-Run `npm install && bower install` to install development dependencies.
+Run `npm install` to install development dependencies.
 Use `grunt watch` to keep the examples folder in sync with the source file while developing, and then use `grunt` to make sure everything is neat and tidy when you're done.

+See the example by running `npm server.js`.
+Specify a port other than the default of 8080 with `npm server.js 9090`.

 ## About the game